Introduction

 If you have access to it, then it is almost always worthwhile to inject Epinephrine inside of a dead Marine, even someone with less than -100 health benefits from Epinephrine as they will heal faster thanks to the larger amount of healing received.

-WARNING: A failed defib has a 25% chance to inflict organ damage to the heart.
+WARNING: A successful defib will cause a small amount of organ damage to the patient, and a failed defib has a 25% chance to inflict organ damage to the heart.
 Try to avoid performing excessive defibs.
 You can heal the dead patient until their health is below -100, though in extreme cases you may need to get creative as discussed below.

 Revive Order